 Download MDVA-7392_EE_2.2.1_COMPOSER_v2.patch

-Compatible Magento versions:
+Compatible Adobe Commerce versions:

 The patch was created for:

-- Magento Commerce 2.2.0, and from 2.2.2 to 2.2.4
+- Adobe Commerce on-premises 2.2.0, and 2.2.2 - 2.2.4

 How to apply the patch